-Image processing is a crucial aspect of computer vision, as it enables computers to interpret and understand visual data from the world.
-At its core, image processing involves a series of techniques used to enhance, transform, and extract information from images.
-These techniques are essential for various applications, including object detection, image recognition, and image analysis.
-In this article, we will delve into the fundamental concepts and techniques of image processing in computer vision, exploring the evergreen information that remains relevant in this field.
+Image processing is a crucial aspect of computer vision, as it enables machines to interpret and understand visual data from the world.
+The goal of image processing is to enhance, transform, or extract information from images, which can then be used for various applications such as object recognition, image classification, and scene understanding.
+In this article, we will delve into the fundamentals of image processing techniques in computer vision, exploring the various methods and algorithms used to manipulate and analyze images.

 Introduction to Image Processing